Get help in a crisis

 - You may be hearing unpleasant voices, feel that people are watching you or that you are in immediate danger

 It could help to tell someone you trust, such as a family member or a friend who can then help you decide what to do.
 They can also contact services on your behalf.

 If you are supported by one of our services:

 During office hours contact your care coordinator or the duty number for the team that is supporting you.
 If you don't have their details, visit NSFT’s service finder.

-Or call the urgent mental health helpline on 111 and select option 2.
+Or call the urgent mental health helpline on 111 and select the mental health option.

 If you need urgent help and you are not supported by our services:

-Call 111 and select option 2 to speak to the 24-hour urgent mental health helpline
+Call 111 and select the mental health option to speak to the 24-hour urgent mental health helpline

 Please avoid visiting hospital A&E (Accident and Emergency) departments unless you have a life-threatening emergency.
 The number above can connect you to crisis services.